 Alignment within friendships is important for lasting relationships with others because it determines the direction of the relationship.
-Friendships that are misaligned due to place of life, personal interests, or faith can unfortunately be difficult to maintain; if we are not careful, this can cause our friendships to fail.
-This doesn’t mean we need to abandon those we don’t align with, but instead should seek to connect in the ways you can and try to align yourself more.
-In fact, one way we can seek alignment in our friendships is through seeing our them as one way to reflect God’s own friendship with us.
-If we make faith and relationship with God a key component to those we are closest to, then we can grow, not in only in our friendships, but our faith in God.
+Friendships that are misaligned due to place of life, personal interests, or faith can, unfortunately, be difficult to maintain; if we are not careful, this can cause our friendships to fail.
+This doesn’t mean we need to abandon those we don’t align with, but instead should seek to connect in the ways we can and try to align ourselves more.
+In fact, one way we can seek alignment in our friendships is by seeing them as one way to reflect God’s own friendship with us.
+If we make faith and relationship with God a key component to those we are closest to, then we can grow, not only in our friendships but our faith in God.
 This leads us to our big idea for the week:

 - Do you think you attract friends that are the same or different than you?
 Why?

 - How necessary do you think alignment, meaning unity of thought or direction, is within friendships?
 Why?

 - How can alignment of beliefs affect your friendships?

 Go around your group and have someone read each of the following verses, then discuss the connected questions.